 More information: www.stolavwaterway.com

 Turku is easily reached from Helsinki, Tampere and the rest of Finland by both bus www.matkahuolto.fi and train www.vr.fi.
 There are even direct busses from Helsinki airport.
-There is an international airport in Turku (TKU) with direct flights and onward connections to a wide variety of destinations.
+Turku (TKU) has an international airport with direct flights and onward connections to a wide variety of destinations.

 Four daily sailings connect Turku with Stockholm and the Åland islands.
 The operators are Vikingline and TallinkSilja.
 Turku has an international airport.